 To be eligible for CORES Certification, an organization must fit one of the following models for providing resident services coordination and this system must be scaled at multiple properties:

-Direct Model – Affordable housing owners/organizations that retain direct responsibility for the management, delivery, and implementation of Resident Service Coordination at their own properties.
-Organizations are not required to provide resident services coordination at all their properties.
+[Owner-Operator] Direct Model – Affordable housing owners/organizations that retain direct responsibility for the management, delivery, and implementation of Resident Service Coordination at their own properties.

-Third-Party Resident Services Coordination Contractor Model – An owner of affordable housing may contract with an external (third party) organization to provide all aspects of resident services coordination.
+Third-Party Resident Services Coordination Contractor Model – An owner of affordable housing may contract with an external (third-party) organization to provide all aspects of resident services coordination.
 This includes the management, delivery, and implementation of Resident Services Coordination at the property level and corporate/regional levels.
-An organization that falls into this model may provide third party services for one owner or for multiple owners.
-I this case, the third party organization would be certified (and not the owner of the affordable housing).
+An organization that falls into this model may provide third-party services for one owner or for multiple owners.